RobinHankin/lorentz/inst/JOSS/paper.md

 There are a few existing software tools for working with Lorentz transforms, mostly developed in an educational context.
-Early work would include that of Horwitz et al., [-@horwitz1992] who describe ``relLab``, a system for building a range of *gendanken* experiments in an interactive graphical environment.
+Early work would include that of Horwitz et al. [-@horwitz1992], who describe ``relLab``, a system for building a range of *gendanken* experiments in an interactive graphical environment.
 The author asserts that it runs on "any Macintosh computer with one megabyte of RAM or more" but